ryanpeh/SmartNUS/docs/DeveloperGuide.md

 ## Question class

 The `Question` class is an abstract class that stores a `Name`, `Importance`, `Statistic`, `Tag`s and `Choice`s.
-A `Choice` stores a title String, a boolean value `isCorrect` representing if it is a correct answer to the `Question`, and a Set of keyword Strings.
+A `Choice` stores a `title` String, a boolean value `isCorrect` representing if it is a correct answer to the `Question`, and a Set of Strings representing `keywords` used for evaluating answers to Short Answer Questions.

 ![Question Class Diagram](images/developer-guide/QuestionClassDiagram.png)